lbw138286/cp3407/docs/acceptance-testing-and-client-feedback.md

 - Reviewer: Dasheng LIU
 - Features demonstrated: US1-US10
 - Automated test result: 41 passed, 0 failed
-- Outcome: [Accepted / Accepted with minor changes / Changes required]
+- Outcome: Changes required
-- Reviewer comments: [Exact feedback received]
+- Reviewer comments: The lecturer stated that the current data presentation was too complex and was not convenient for users to read and understand.
+The monthly report and spending trend results were mainly displayed as raw JSON data.
+Although the calculations were correct, the presentation was more suitable for developers than normal users.
-- Actions taken: [Changes completed after the feedback, if any]
+- Actions taken: The lecturer feedback was recorded and the data-presentation usability issue was documented.
+- Planned improvement: Replace or supplement the raw JSON output with clearer summary cards, formatted tables and spending-trend charts.
+Currency values and trend directions should be displayed using simple and readable labels.
-- Evidence: Acceptance-Iteration3-Lecturer-Feedback.png
+- Evidence: `docs/evidence/Acceptance-Iteration3-Lecturer-Feedback.png`